aramachandran7/Blog/content/blog/first-semester-at-olin/index.md

 - **1 New amazing group of friends!**

-## Some Olin Background
+## Some Olin background

 Olin is by far one of the most unique, progressive engineering schools on the planet.
 I highly recommend you check out the website to learn more, but in summary...

 We’re located just outside of Boston, Mass if you ever want to give us a visit.
 Olin College is a pretty highly ranked engineering school with only undergraduates, a total student body of 400, and an entirely project based learning curriculum – we don’t have tests.

 No tests.
 No finals.
 No midterms.
 Ever.

-Just a f\*ckton of group projects.
+Just a boatload of group projects.

 On a side note I think I forgot what multiple choice _feels like._